ALNSynergy: a graph convolutional network with multi-representation alignment for drug synergy prediction: Method

 \subsection{Prediction module}

-Then, as shown in equation (4), the GCNMRA model concatenates $d_i$, $d_j$ and $c_k$ to form a one-dimensional head node vector $H_{i,j,k} \in \mathbb{R}^{3h \times 1}$ according to the relevant rules, and use it as the input of the prediction layer.
+Then, as shown in equation (4), the ALNSynergy model concatenates $d_i$, $d_j$ and $c_k$ to form a one-dimensional head node vector $H_{i,j,k} \in \mathbb{R}^{3h \times 1}$ according to the relevant rules, and use it as the input of the prediction layer.

-The GCNMRA model inputs $H_{i,j,k}$ into the prediction function shown in equation (5) and obtains the synergy score $hat{p}_{ijc} $ of the combination of drug $i$ and drug $j$ on cell line $k$.
+The ALNSynergy model inputs $H_{i,j,k}$ into the prediction function shown in equation (5) and obtains the synergy score $hat{p}_{ijc} $ of the combination of drug $i$ and drug $j$ on cell line $k$.

-As a binary classification problem, this section uses the cross-entropy loss function to optimize the parameters in the GCNMRA model.
+As a binary classification problem, this section uses the cross-entropy loss function to optimize the parameters in the ALNSynergy model.
 The loss function is shown in equation (6).

-Then, the Adam optimization algorithm is used to minimize $L_{bce}$, and the parameters in the GCNMRA model can be optimized.
+Then, the Adam optimization algorithm is used to minimize $L_{bce}$, and the parameters in the ALNSynergy model can be optimized.